o1-labs/proof-systems/book/src/specs/kimchi.md

 This allows us to potentially batch verify a number of partially verified proofs.
 Essentially, this steps verifies that $f(\zeta) = t(\zeta) * Z_H(\zeta)$.

+1. Enforce the size of the public input
 1. Commit to the negated public input polynomial.
 1. Run the [Fiat-Shamir argument](#fiat-shamir-argument).
 1. Combine the chunked polynomials' evaluations